Commands in Blazor Diagram Component

 Distribute

-The factor to distribute the shapes DistributeOptions are listed as follows:
+The factors to distribute the shapes using DistributeOptions are listed as follows:

 • RightToLeft: Distributes the objects based on the distance between the right and left sides of the adjacent objects.